Life

 Shogi uses a 9×9 checkerboard.
 Much like chess, the goal of shogi is to capture your opponent’s king.
 Every piece moves uniquely, with most unable to move backward.
 When a piece reaches the end of the board or the opponent’s territory, it is promoted – which means it can move in even more ways.

 Captured pieces can be dropped and replaced by players when they need them.
-Thanks to the recycled pieces, shogi games never end in a draw and there’s almost always a possible next move.
+Thanks to the recycled pieces, shogi games never end in a draw, and there’s almost always a possible next move.
 Shogi games usually last anything between 30 minutes and two hours.

 You don’t need to look far to find something new and challenging to play.
 You don’t even need to keep up with the best upcoming video games of the year or play every new release.
 The Borgata Online casino has thousands of games to explore.

-Put your skills to the test with Borgata Online
+Put Your Skills to the Test With Borgata Online